A great sex life: we all want it. And, judging by what we see in the movies, we’ve all got it.

-To make that a reality, we need to set mental and emotional limits, as well as physical ones.
-It means no looking at pornography.
+To make that a reality, we need to set mental and emotional limits as a couple, as well as physical ones.
+It means not looking at pornography.
 Remember Job’s words: “I’ve made a covenant with my eyes not to look lustfully after a woman” (Job 31:1).
-It means no flirting or fantasizing about other women.
+It means not flirting or fantasizing about other people.
 It means not allowing yourself to establish the kinds of connections with others that can lead to bad decisions down the road.
 It is an amazing gift to your spouse when they know that you are fully committed to them — heart, mind, and body.

-Proverbs 5:17-19 talks about rejoicing in the mate of your youth and always remaining captivated by her love.
+Proverbs 5:17-19 talks about rejoicing in the mate of your youth and always remaining captivated by their love.
 To be captivated is to be focused, hooked on and centered around.
-This can only happen when I am looking exclusively to one person — my wife — to meet my sexual needs.
+This can only happen when I am looking exclusively to one person — my spouse — to meet my sexual needs.

 Build Your Relationship

 Too many people view sex as a thermostat that controls the temperature of the relationship.
 They think if they crank up the sex, they’re going to have a great relationship.
 But the truth is that sex is more like a thermometer than a thermostat.
 It’s a measuring tool that gives an indication of what the relationship and the marriage is really like.